-The Board and management team have a shared confidence in the strategic direction and continued growth of the business.
-The team has continued to collaborate with existing and new customers throughout the year and we feel that perseverance is paying off and will be rewarded in FY24 and FY25.
+The Board and management team have shared confidence in the business's strategic direction.
 We would like to take this opportunity to thank the entire team at Wrkr for their commitment and dedication to our customers.

-On behalf of the Board, we'd like to thank all our shareholders for their ongoing support.
+On behalf of the Board, we'd like to thank our shareholders for their ongoing support.